KqSMea8/AirplayServer/README.md

 For now, only screen mirroring works.
 The GPU is used for decoding the h264 video stream.
-Unfortunately, the Pi has no hardware acceleration for audio (AirPlay uses AAC), so a software decoder has to be integrated, which I haven't tackled yet.
+Unfortunately, the Pi has no hardware acceleration for audio (AirPlay uses AAC), so the FDK-AAC decoder is used for that.
-It seems the Pi Zero is a bit too weak for running the current implementation at 30fps, so improving the video speed has priority for now.

 By using OpenSSL for AES decryption, I was able to speed up the decryption of video packets from up to 0.2 seconds to up to 0.007 seconds for large packets